-Lanzone fruit is a sweet, delicious, round to oval shaped berry native to Malayan Peninsular tropical fruiting trees in the Mahogany family.
-Its refreshingly sweet and tangy flavor is liked by many fruit lovers in the South East Asian countries.
+Lanzone fruit is a sweet, delicious, round to oval berry native to Malayan Peninsular tropical fruiting trees in the Mahogany family.
+Its refreshingly sweet and tangy flavor is appreciated by many fruit lovers in the South East Asian countries.

 Scientific name: Lansium domesticum Correa.